By John Hyland, DC

 I have written this commentary as one of hope, because it is time for healthcare professionals to work together to put both the “health” and the “care” back into health care.
 Hundreds of my colleagues and I are taking a stand to do the right thing, to share our knowledge and passion to help people live a greater quality of life.
 What I want you to know is that if you choose to discover wellness—the ultimate solution to America’s healthcare crisis—you will discover that staying healthy can make you rich.

-About the Author Dr. Mitch Mally is a 1981 graduate of Palmer College of Chiropractic.
+Dr. Mitch Mally is a 1981 graduate of Palmer College of Chiropractic.
 You can learn more about Dr. Mally by visiting his website fromthedeskofdrmitchmally.com.